There are two basic biblical words that represent the concept of hating. In the Old Testament,

 “You have loved righteousness, and hated iniquity.
 Therefore God, your God, has anointed you with the oil of gladness above your fellows” (Heb.
 1:9).

 A psalmist admonishes, “O you who love Jehovah, hate evil!”
 (Psa.
 97:10).
-This text illustrates that there is an appropriate level of hate entertained by godly people.
+This text illustrates that there is a sense of appropriate hate entertained by godly people.

-When Christ dispatched a letter to the church at Ephesus, though he censured them in several particulars, nonetheless he had this word of commendation for those saints:
+When Christ sent a letter to the church at Ephesus, though he censured them in several particulars, nonetheless he had this word of commendation for those saints:

 “But this you have, you hate the works of the Nicolaitans, which I also hate” (Rev. 2:6).